Stochastic Modeling and Simulation of Viral Evolution: Software Description

 Here we use the convention ``$0\ln 0 \equiv 0$''.
 This quantity behaves very much like the phenotypic diversity. \item \emph{Normalized populational variance}: the normalized populational variance at generation $n$ given by

 where $\sigma^2$ is the empirical estimator of the variance corresponding to the \emph{malthusian parameter} $\mu(n)$ (see Appendix~\ref{sec:APP1} for details). \end{itemize}

 Strictly speaking, a surviving population described by branching process which does not becomes extinct grows indefinitely, at an exponential rate proportional to $\mu^n$.
 Hence, in order to simulate a branching process it is necessary to impose a cut off on the progeny size, otherwise it would blow up the memory of the computer.
 This cut off is done by setting the \emph{maximum population size} $K$ which controls how much the population can grow unconstrained, acting in a similar fashion as the \emph{carrying capacity} of the logistic growth~\cite{C03,L05}.
 If the total number of particles that comprises the current generation is greater than the maximum population size $N$, a random sampling procedure is performed to choose $N$ particles to be used as parental particles for the next generation.
-In particular, the progeny size curve resembles a logistic curve (see Figure~\ref{fig:fiebig}).
+In particular, the progeny growth curve resembles a ``Logistic Growth Curve'' (see Figure~\ref{fig:fiebig}).

-Finally, there are also some other additional settings that alter the way the program behaves. ``Produce zero class particles'' allows to set if the particles of replicative capability $r=0$ will be considered in the calculations or not. ``Previous last generation/Do not preserve last generation'' allows to choose if the particles in previous generation will be carried over to current generation.
+There are also some other additional settings that alter the way the program behaves. ``Produce zero class particles'' allows to set if the particles of replicative capability $r=0$ will be considered in the calculations or not. ``Previous last generation/Do not preserve last generation'' allows to choose if the particles in previous generation will be carried over to current generation.
 This was included in order to account for the possibility of a replication strategy that does not implement the disassemble of the parental particle.
 In most cases the replication strategy used by RNA viruses implements the disassemble of the virus particle during the replication.
 Retroviruses replication process is performed by the reverse transcriptase enzyme.
 The process of reverse transcription involves the synthesis of complementary DNA from the single-stranded RNA followed by the degradation of the intermediate RNA-DNA hybrid form.
 The preservation of the parental generation in the model of viral evolution can allow one or more particle to be preserved during several generations, in contrast with the above-mentioned replication strategies of the RNA viruses.
+The main routine of the program is given by the pseudo-code in Appendix~\ref{sec:APP3}.